sdellis/sdellis.github.io/about.md

 * Designed the [Versailles on Paper exhibition site](http://rbsc.princeton.edu/versailles/versailles-paper), among other exhibition sites, and wrote a [Drupal module](https://www.drupal.org/sandbox/sdellis/2421047) allowing easy integration of IIIF-compliant images and manuscripts into Drupal.
 * Wrote UI Spec for the [Blue Mountain project](http://bluemountain.princeton.edu/index.html), including ["shovel-ready" HTML wireframes](https://github.com/sdellis/bluemountain) and the scaffolding of a [REST API](http://sdellis.com/docs/blue_mountain_ui_spec.pdf).
 * Currently co-organizing [Code4Lib 2016](http://2016.code4lib.org/).
 Website designer, Local Planning Committee member, and Sponsorship Committee chair.
+* Served a two year term on the Library Education and Training Committee (LETC)
+* Currently serve in advisory role on the Website Steering Group, and transitioned the group to develop using an Agile methodology

 ### Web Applications Developer <br/>Princeton University Office of Development, 2009 - 2010
 * Aided with development of a system for fundraisers to obtain key information necessary to secure large gifts to the University.
 System also allows managers to track fundraiser success and progress.
 Recipient of two [CASE Gold Awards](http://www.princeton.edu/main/news/archive/S28/38/87G73/index.xml).